Drownings at Nantes: Beginnings

 The first drownings happened on the night of 16 November 1793 (26 Brumaire Year II of the French Republic).
 The victims were 160 Catholic priests known as 'refractory clergy' (clergé réfractaire) who had been arrested in the area.
 After being initially held at Saint-Clément Convent, they were moved in the summer of 1793 to the Carmelite Mission in Nantes because it had been converted into a prison.
 On 5 July, they were sent to Chantenay-sur-Loire, a district of the town immediately west of Nantes, where they were held on the barge La Thérèse.
-The group suffered miserably from the sun and high summer temperatures.
+The group suffered miserably from the sun and summer heat.
 Between 19 July and 6 August, most of the priests were transferred to the friary of the Petits Capucins and the Hermitage, which also were prisons.
 But on 25 October, the Revolutionary Committee of Nantes ordered that the priests be sent back to the docks to be held on the barge La Gloire.

 On the night of the drownings, Adjutant-General Guillaume Lamberty and Fouquet moored a barge that had been specially customized by shipwrights at the docks.
 They directed O'Sullivan, a master of arms and his men, to transfer 90 prisoners from the La Gloire onto the adapted barge.
 The barge was then pulled out into the river where the priests were executed.
 Nearly all drowned as planned; however, three men were rescued by sailors on the warship L'Imposant who gave them spirits and warm blankets.
 Captain Lafloury was ordered to hand them back to the Revolutionary Committee of Nantes.
 After being returned to jail, the three perished with the second group of priests who were drowned the next night.
 Only one priest, named Father Landeau, survived the killings because, as an excellent swimmer, he managed to escape during a struggle, jumped from the barge into the Loire, and swam to safety.

 The only first-person account of these first drownings was a ship's gunner named Wailly, who served on the boat La Samaritaine.
 He described meeting Lamberty and Fouquet who oversaw the killings.
 He also described hearing the desperate screams of the drowning men, rousing his comrades who heard the same cries, and the silence that came after they had died in the Loire.

 Second drownings

 Guillaume Lamberty oversaw the second mass drowning of priests.
 His guards, led by Marat Foucauld, stripped 58 clergymen who had been transported from Angers.
 They were again put on a specially equipped barge.
-But this time they were taken to the mouth of the river Loire far from the port of Nantes; as a result there were no survivors.
+But this time they were taken to the mouth of the river Loire far from the port of Nantes: there were no survivors.